shipwrecks/p3/readme.md

 as defined by the user.

 ## Demo
-I will demo live during section.
+I have recorded a Jing cast.
+screencast.com/t/ZhpGWVZGgwS

 ## Details for teaching team
-No outside code was used.
+No special details on web page use.

 ## Outside code
 https://packagist.org/packages/badcow/lorem-ipsum

 https://packagist.org/packages/fzaninotto/faker